Skip to main content

 The standard Settings → Updates → Schema setup wizard applies — see Data Feeds in the overview.
 For Akeneo specifically:

-• Updates step — Trigger and Polling are supported.
-The Ingest API isn’t used.
+• Updates step — Polling is supported.
+The Ingest API and Triggers are not used.

 • Manual refresh — every Akeneo feed exposes a Refresh action that re-runs the feed against the source.